ceph/ceph/doc/rados/operations/pools.rst

 	ceph osd dump | grep "^pool" | grep "crush_ruleset 123"

-If no other pools use that custom ruleset, then it's safe to delete that ruleset from the cluster.
+If no other pools use that custom ruleset, then it is safe to delete that ruleset from the cluster.

 If you created users with permissions strictly for a pool that no longer